Northwest Vintage Car & Motorcycle Museum (NWVCMM)

 Visit our 1938 vintage Texaco Station and period Restoration shop where our high school students restore classic cars.
 Over 350 students have benefited from our “Speedster Program” learning character, teamwork and automotive skills.

-The Smith Unit Pipe Organ was built in the 1920s and shipped from Chicago to Tillamook Oregon’s Coliseum Theater to be used for the background music for silent films.
-The organ is now located within the Northwest Vintage Car and Motorcycle Museum.
+The organ was built in Geneva Illinois in the 1924, and later shipped from Chicago to Tillamook Oregon’s Coliseum Theater in 1926 to be used for the background music for silent films.
+Sometime in the 1930s, the theater had a fire.
+The organ was removed during the building repairs and put into storage for about 20 years.

 Come visit, and participate by becoming a member and enjoy this wonderful community resource.
 Follow the main road to the end at the Texaco sign!